metanymie/metanymie.github.io/vr_films.md

 ## 79
 ## 80
 ## 81

 ## 82
 ### TRON
 Being one of the earliest films to explore the combination of human computer interaction, TRON is well known for its, at the time, exceptional graphics.
 Knowing they stole video game designs from him, arcade bar owner Kevin Flynn (Jeff Bridges) keeps trying to hack into his former employer’s system to prove what they stole from him.
 Foiled time and again, he sneaks into their office and inadvertently becomes immersed in cyberspace.
 Full immersion:  Digitized by a laser, Kevin Flynn is downloaded into cyberspace with full presence due to his absence from the real world.

 ## 83
 ### Brainstorm
 Film directed by Douglas Trumbull (who also led the special effects team on 2001: A Space Odyssey), follows a team of scientists who develop a means of recording memories.
 These memories can be ‘played back’ and experienced by another person, with full sense of emotion and all senses.

+### Videodrome
+Canadian science fiction film written and directed by David Cronenberg, starring James Woods, Sonja Smits, and singer Deborah Harry.
+Set in Toronto during the early 1980s, it follows the CEO of a small UHF television station who stumbles upon a broadcast signal featuring extreme violence and torture.
+The layers of deception and mind-control conspiracy unfold as he uncovers the signal's source and loses touch with reality in a series of increasingly bizarre and violent organic hallucinations.
+The film has been described as "techno-surrealist".

 ## 84
 ## 85
 ### The Twilight Zone: Dreams for Sale